 This section is about setting basic rotations: how to declare a rotation variable, and

 ways to make and think about them.
-A later chapter is about how to add them, take
+Later, in another chapter, we’ll be able to add

-Or, same idea, point your arm somewhere with your thumb stuck straight out.
-Then you can angle your thumb in a circle by rolling your arm.
+Or, same idea, point somewhere with your thumb stuck straight out.
+Then roll your arm so your thumb spins.

 Rotations are not stored as x, y, z degrees.
 The Inspector for rotation is a lie.
 It’s actually using math to convert to and from the real way rotations are stored, which we never see.